Baldwin IV of Jerusalem: Initial conflicts with Saladin

-Saladin reached Ascalon on 22 November 1177 and Baldwin led his troops out to meet him, but seeing how drastically outnumbered he was, the king retreated into the city.
+Saladin reached Ascalon on 22 November 1177.
+Baldwin led his troops out to meet him, but seeing how drastically outnumbered he was, he retreated into the city.
 William of Tyre reported Saladin's strength as 26,000 men, but this number was most likely a great exaggeration.
 Saladin, seeing the strength in his numbers and concluding that Baldwin's army posed no threat to him, confidently proceeded towards Jerusalem.
-In the meantime, the king managed to contact the Templars and ordered them to abandon Gaza and join him.
-Baldwin and Raynald then rode out of Ascalon and joined up with the Templars along the coast; Saladin was not anticipating this, and did not send any of his men to monitor the city.
+In the meantime, Baldwin managed to contact the Templars and ordered them to abandon Gaza and join him.
+With Raynald of Châtillon, he rode out of Ascalon and joined up with the Templars along the coast.
+Saladin did not anticipate this and did not send any of his men to monitor the city.

-On 25 November, Baldwin and Raynald attacked his dispersed army at Montgisard; the young king was in the forefront, while Raynald directed much of the cavalry.
+On 25 November, Baldwin and Raynald attacked Saladin's dispersed army at Montgisard; the young king was in the forefront, while Raynald directed much of the cavalry.
 Saladin, who barely survived, suffered a crushing defeat; only a tenth of his army made it back to Egypt, and one of his great-nephews was killed.
-His army was routed for twelve miles after the battle was lost; Baldwin took part in the fighting until nightfall when Saladin retreated.
-The king then returned to Jerusalem, where he was welcomed triumphantly.
+His army was routed for twelve miles after the battle was lost; Baldwin took part in the fighting until nightfall when the Muslims retreated.
+He then returned to Jerusalem, where he was welcomed triumphantly.
 Baldwin's unexpected victory at Montgisard had a major impact on the Christian world, who saw it as a sign from God.

 Without enough men to launch an offensive on the retreating Muslims, Baldwin decided to fortify the Damascene frontier.
-The Templars pressured him to build a castle, Chastellet, on the upper Jordan River, but the king was reluctant to do so because the Franks had promised not to mark that part of the border.
-After protests of local Muslims, Saladin offered Baldwin 60,000 dinars in exchange for aborting the construction, but the king refused; Saladin then offered Baldwin 100,000 dinars, which he refused again.
+The Templars pressured him to build a castle, Chastellet, on the upper Jordan River, but Baldwin was reluctant to do so because the Franks had promised not to mark that part of the border.
+After protests of local Muslims, Saladin offered Baldwin 60,000 dinars in exchange for aborting the construction, but Baldwin refused; Saladin then offered Baldwin 100,000 dinars, which he refused again.
 In 1178, Baldwin hosted the patriarch of the Syriac Orthodox Church, Michael the Syrian, in Jerusalem and won his lasting loyalty to the Frankish cause.